play to win

 By Sally J. Schmidt

 Marketing to an industry niche or subcategory can lead to substantial new business.
-Seven steps for building expertise as a niche law firm.
+Here are seven steps for marketing a specialty practice or a niche law firm.

 niche law firm

-No one knows for sure what the future will look like for legal services.
-If you’re concerned about your practice and looking for an effective business development technique, I have a suggestion for you: Develop an industry focus, like a niche law firm.
+If you’re concerned about your practice and looking for an effective business development technique, I have a suggestion for you: Develop an industry focus.

 Major industries, like health care, construction, or transportation, have been discovered and covered by law firms.
 But industry subcategories (like medical practices, marine construction, or short-line railroads) or niches within an industry (such as labor and employment work for hotels) often present untapped opportunities for the niche law firm.

-If you’re interested in developing industry expertise or positioning yourself as a subject matter expert within an industry, here are some thoughts on how to make it happen.
+If you’re interested in developing industry expertise or positioning yourself as a subject matter expert within an industry, here are seven steps to make it happen.

 1. Evaluate potential opportunities